 Black Bean Burritos

-As a mother, it is great to have healthy, quick, and easy meals to prepare for my family, with ingredients that are commonly already found in my kitchen.
-Black bean burritos are a go-to meal that is enjoyed by my entire family.
+As a mother, it is great to have healthy, quick, and easy meals to prepare for my family with ingredients that are commonly already found in my kitchen.
+Black bean burritos are a go-to meal that my entire family enjoys.

 I usually have rice and black beans that are cooked ahead of time, so all I have to do is reheat, cook the tortillas and add fresh ingredients.
-If you have had a Taco Bell black bean burrito or even the veggie burrito at Chipotle, then my version is similar but way better tasting, lower in calories, healthier and hearty.
+Suppose you have had a Taco Bell black bean burrito or even the veggie burrito at Chipotle.
+In that case, my version is similar but way better tasting, lower in calories, healthier, and hearty.

 Black Beans Nutrition

 In only a cup of black beans, there are 15 grams each of protein and fiber.
 This is not the first time I have sung the praises of the combination of fiber and protein in foods.